passwordless-lib/fido2-net-lib/README.md

 All PR's and the master branch is built with Azure Devops.

-Scripts to build, pack and publish a nuget package is located in ./scripts/
+Scripts to build, pack and publish a nuget package are located in ./scripts/

 ## Conformance testing tool